 The sponsorship letter is to be submitted by the individual in your employing organization who has the authority to grant you release time on required class days and to allow you sufficient flexibility to complete required coursework.
 (This requirement is waived for individuals who are self-employed).

-A current résumé, including employment history, is required.
+A current résumé, ideally one to two pages in length, is required.
 You will have the opportunity to upload or write your résumé while completing the online application.

 Two required essays provide you with an opportunity to tell the Admissions Committee about your life, your career, and your goals.
 These can be written into the application or uploaded while completing the online application.